fuchstraumer/fuchstraumer.github.io/_posts/2018-10-8-Better-Descriptor-Abstraction.md

 This will insert a `VkDescriptorUpdateTemplateEntry` into the `std::vector` I'm using for these structures at the given idx, and in this case our `stride` field is the size of the structure with my update data (`rawDataEntry`) times the binding idx of our object.
 Nice and easy, this part is!
 But now, how do we go storing the update data?
 And how do we perform this updating?

-## Updating With A Descriptor Update Template
+### Updating With A Descriptor Update Template

 As mentioned, when we call `vkUpdateDescriptorSetWithTemplate` we're going to be reading from a raw array containing just the bare minimum of data we need to update our descriptor entries.
 This still means we have a potential of three different structure types being used to store the data, though: how can we store them contiguously and together as if they were one type?
 Figuring this out took me a few minutes, as the solution isn't one I use often in my land of higher-level and more modern C++: we use a `union`.
 A union stores only one of it's fields at a time, but has a consistent size (the size of the largest member type).
-So, I created a `rawDataEntry` structure that looks like so:
+So, I created a `rawDataEntry` object that looks like so:

 {% highlight cpp %}
 union rawDataEntry {